jmd-dk/concept/_sources/tutorial/output_types.rst.txt

 log file.

-If you intend to run many simulations using the same initial conditions, it might be worthwhile to initialize these from a common snapshot.
+If you intend to run many simulations using the same initial conditions, it might be worthwhile to initialise these from a common snapshot.
 To produce such an initial snapshot, simply set ``output_times = {'snapshot': a_begin}``, in which case CO\ *N*\ CEPT will exit right after the snapshot has been dumped at the initial time, without doing any simulation.
 An ``ic`` directory should